-How to Navigate the Stages in the Arizona Workers’ Comp Process
+How to Navigate the Stages in Arizona Workers Comp

-This single-page overview of Arizona workers’ compensation presents a big-picture summary of the legal and practical considerations involved in a claim.
-This does not constitute legal advice, but rather provides an overview of what to expect as you navigate through the state’s workers’ comp process.
+This single-page overview of Arizona workers compensation presents a big-picture summary of the legal and practical considerations involved in a claim.
+This does not constitute legal advice, but rather provides an overview of what to expect as you navigate through the workers comp process.

 Click the Headers Below to Jump Directly to Each Section

 How and When to File a Workers Comp Claim

 When to File Your Claim

 The Industrial Commission of Arizona (ICA)

 Your Right to Arizona Workers Compensation